This story is also available on Medium.

 Product-Market Fit is fickle.
 Maintaining it requires constant iteration.

 Finally, framing decisions as hypotheses promotes a vision of your product as ever-evolving.
 Product-Market Fit is fickle.
+(Learn more about Product-Market Fit here.)
 Maintaining it requires constant iteration.
 Good thing hypotheses have a way of producing only more hypotheses.
 What assumptions haven’t you investigated?
 What additional information do you need?

 IDEA #2: Analytics for exploration